Nursing Selective Admission Requirements

 The Nursing program at the UC Blue Ash College admits students through a selective program admission process.
 Students who meet the minimum requirements are encouraged to apply to the Nursing program.
-Online applications for selective program admission to the Nursing program for fall semester 2018 will be accepted between January 2, 2018 and March 1, 2018.
 Note the following:

 - Confirmed admission to the University of Cincinnati is required.